Spotting added sugar in the food we buy should be easy, right? Just read the label.

 Actually, it is very tricky indeed.
 That’s because food manufacturers call sugar by more than 60 different names.

-Names range from the scientific sounding dextrose and glucose, to attractive terms like golden syrup or sweet sorghum.
+Names range from the scientific sounding dextrose and maltodextrin, to attractive terms like sugar cane crystals or sorghum syrup.

 Top tips for reading food labels: